Pranav01012000/DjangoChatApp/README.md

 Django-Chat-App
 ===============

-This repo contains Django code for chat application.
+This repo contains Django code for chat web application.
+The user can register to the web application with simple user interface and then they can commuunicate with other users on the app.

 Requirements